thanhtran1965/thanhtran1965/README.md

 - 📫 How to reach me **thanhttp02@gmail.com**

-- ⚡ Fun fact **I think I am funny and sweet but people said that I look serious**
+- ⚡ Fun fact **I think I am funny and sweet but people said that I look serious and arrogant**

 - 😄 My special ability is talking to animals 🐱🐶🐦🦆